jeog/TDAmeritradeAPI/README.md

 ##### Unix/Linux

-If using a package manager, like apt, install the libcurl and libssl dev packages (this should take care of the other dependencies):
+If using a package manager, like apt, install the libcurl, libssl, and zlib dev packages:

-    user@host:~$ sudo apt-get install libcurl4-openssl-dev libssl-dev
+    user@host:~$ sudo apt-get install libcurl4-openssl-dev libssl-dev zlib1g-dev

 Alternatively, you can download them manually via github: